for automating Clojure projects without setting your hair on fire

 in different contexts.
 For instance, during lein test

-runs, the contents of the :test
+runs, the contents of the :test profile, if present,

 will be merged into your project map.
 You can use this to enable